rephus/CV/cv.md

 -->
 Description: Top10 was a hotel metasearch startup company based in London, taking advantage of brand new web technologies and good marketing campaigns.

-Conclussion: This small startup hires really good engineers, so I improved my knowledge in new technologies and good code practices
+Insight: It was a small startup with a team of top-talent engineers, I had the chance to vastly improve my knowledge both in new technologies and good code practices.

-#### Tasks
+#### Higlights

-* Web backend development in Scala (sbt)
+* Backend microservices development in Scala
-* Full custom CMS app built in Scala (play)
+* Full custom CMS app built in Scala (Play Framework)
-* CI administration with Jenkins
+* CI with Jenkins
-* DB administration (Cassandra, Memcached, ElasticSearch, Redis)
+* Polyglot persistence with Cassandra, Memcached, ElasticSearch, Redis)
 * Heavy use of Amazon WS (DynamoDB, EC2, S3, SQS, SNS, etc)

 ### Openbet Ltd.  ( 2012-10-15 / 2013-05-01 )